What are passenger transport vehicles?

 PTV OD-RH (taxi)

-- working fare calculation device (meter) that has been installed in accordance with the manufacturer’s instructions;
+- a working fare calculation device (meter) that has been installed in accordance with the manufacturer’s instructions;

 - roof light and roof sign that are clearly visible in daylight;

-- a security camera and related signage that meets the Camera Surveillance Unit Standards 2019.
+- a security camera and signage on the inside and outside of the vehicle advising passengers that a camera is installed, that meets the Camera Surveillance Unit Standards 2019; and

 - New PTV OD-RH authorisations will be issued with taxi plates.
 The PTV authorisation holder must also declare that they undertake to attach raised lettering upon receipt of the taxi plate.